Skip to Content

 3. Select Accessibility

-4. Click on 3D touch to disable it
+4. Tap on 3D touch to disable it

 Revert to an Older Version

-As iPhone releases new updates it can cause issues for older iPhones so sometimes it is necessary to downgrade your current version to a previous one that did work.
-This is a simple process done through iTunes after connecting your phone to your PC or Mac.
+As Apple releases new updates, it can cause issues for older iPhones, so sometimes it is necessary to downgrade your current version to a previous one that did work.
+This is a simple process through iTunes after connecting your phone to your PC or Mac.

 Ensure you have backed your iPhone up so you don’t lose all your data.
 To start this process make sure you download the correct update you want from www.IPSW.me.
 Ensure you download an ‘Apple Signed’ download as these are official.